-Another fun thing to do a day after your wedding is to announce that you’ve official tied the knot on social media!
+Another fun thing to do a day after your wedding is to announce that you’ve officially tied the knot on social media!
 Update your relationship status to “Married” and even update your username, too, if you’re choosing to change surnames.
 (Updating your legal name, IDs, bank accounts, etc., will come in next, so you might as well do the easiest thing first!)

 3. Send out thank you’s

 4. Send feedback to vendors

 Show your appreciation to the people behind your magical day by leaving reviews for your vendors (from your event planner, stylist, photographer, etc.) who worked tirelessly with you for your wedding.
 As you know how important client feedback is in choosing vendors, you might help other couples discover great wedding professionals like those you had at your wedding!

 5. Post wedding lunch / barbecue/ brunch